 The receiver's COR voltage will operate PTT line out to key an associated transmitter (with the cor/af board) or other device.
 For downlinks using a MX VHF receiver it may be on carrier squelch.
-The path would be linked back to a control point for further processing, such as (PL) tone decode.
+The path would be linked back to a control point for further processing, such as (PL) tone decode (as in the case of the Spokane part of the system).